freefallcid/oe7drt/content/post/mountint-ext4-filesystem-on-macos-readonly.md

 +++
-title = "Mountint Ext4 Filesystem on macOS Readonly" summary = "An overview of how to mount your Pi-Star sdcard on a mac machine." date = 2020-02-22T09:33:44+01:00 tags = ["pi-star","macOS"]
+title = "Mountint Ext4 Filesystem On MacOS Readonly" summary = "An overview of how to mount your Pi-Star sdcard on a mac machine." date = 2020-02-22T09:33:44+01:00 tags = ["pi-star","macOS"]